Oklahoma City Car Accident Lawyers

 - Avoid Discussing the Accident or Posting About It on Social Media: Limiting your conversations to those directly involved with the investigation of your claim or the medical treatment of your injuries from the accident is an additional protective measure to ensure your claim is handled properly.
 This might also include restricting communication between you and the insurance provider for the person that injured you.
 It is important to remember the insurance company of the person who injured you does not have the same obligations to you as your own insurer.
 Their job is to protect the person that injured you.
 It is also important to limit or even avoid online posts or discussions about your auto accident, injuries, or medical treatments on social media accounts or blogs to prevent anyone from misconstruing or misunderstanding your comments or photos while your claim is being handled.

-- Talk to a Lawyer Before Signing a Release Form or Accepting a Settlement: Almost all insurance companies intend to settle and close claims at the earliest possible opportunity.
+- Talk to an Oklahoma Accident Lawyer Before Signing a Release Form or Accepting a Settlement: Almost all insurance companies intend to settle and close claims at the earliest possible opportunity.
 An insurance company will do this by making a settlement offer and asking for you to sign a release of liability form.
 By signing the release form, you are agreeing to accept their settlement offer for damages and bring your claim to a close.
 More importantly, by doing so, you are relinquishing your rights to take any further legal action or bring any additional damages for your claim.
 Due to the nature of injuries and loss associated with automotive accidents, it is always safe to wait until you are no longer in need of medical treatment or suffering any other type of physical, emotional, or financial loss.

 One of the most important things you can do to protect yourself after an accident is to contact an experienced and aggressive attorney, like those at Fulmer Sill.